 In a new study of 25 kids, researchers tested whether fitness trackers could be suitable tools for studying children's physical activity.
 The 7- to 10-year-olds tested three different fitness trackers — worn on the waist, wrist or upper arm — and one heart rate monitor.
 The children wore each device for a week, and later completed interviews along with their parents about which device they liked the best.

-When studying kids' activity, even the most accurate tracker won't be useful if children don't wear the device, or can easily break it, so the goal of the survey was to find the types of devices that work best with kids, said study researcher Sara Schaefer, of the Foods For Health Institute at the University of California, Davis.
+When studying kids' activity, even the best fitness tracker (opens in new tab) won't be useful if children don't wear the device, or can easily break it, so the goal of the survey was to find the types of devices that work best with kids, said study researcher Sara Schaefer, of the Foods For Health Institute at the University of California, Davis.